Surfing in Rota, Spain: Surf Camps, Lessons, and Spots Guide

 Introduction to Surfing Rota

-Rota is a relaxed Atlantic beach town in Cádiz province, southern Spain, with long sandy shoreline and a laid-back holiday feel.
+Rota is a relaxed Atlantic beach town in Cádiz province, southern Spain, with a long sandy shoreline and a laid-back holiday feel.
 It is a good place for easy-going surf sessions, beginner lessons, and short surf trips when Atlantic swell reaches the coast.

 While Rota is less famous than Spain’s headline surf destinations, it offers a friendly base for learning to surf and enjoying the beach lifestyle close to town.